Vasavi College of Engineering

 Vasavi College of Engineering (Autonomous) (VCE) is a self-financed technical institution located in Ibrahimbagh, Hyderabad, India.
-It is 12 km from the city center.
+It is 12 kms from the city center.
 The institution is affiliated to Osmania University, Hyderabad.
 Founded in 1981 by the Vasavi Academy of Education, it is accredited by the National Board of Accreditation.
 The college was founded by Pendekanti Venkatasubbaiah, a statesman of independent India.

 University Grants Commission and Osmania University, Hyderabad conferred autonomous status for the college with effect from 2014-15 academic year.
-The National Institutional Ranking Framework (NIRF) ranked it 187 among engineering colleges in 2020.